Charity shops in Blyth

 Do we have to travel to a buyer in Newcastle?

 No. GoldPaid is an online and postal service with no walk-in shop.
-WhatsApp, email and insured post handle the whole process, so no volunteer needs to drive into Newcastle with donated valuables.
+WhatsApp, email and tracked post handle the whole process, so no volunteer needs to drive into Newcastle with donated valuables.